 Article continues below…

-With twin 340kW brushless electric motors providing the thrust, a short-burst top speed of between 14-16 knots is predicted but it’s the Silent 100 Explorer’s ability to maintain a six-knot cruise almost indefinitely in full sunshine that will really appeal to owners.
+With twin 340kW brushless electric motors providing the thrust, a short-burst top speed of between 14-16 knots is predicted but it’s this electric boat‘s ability to maintain a six-knot cruise almost indefinitely in full sunshine that will really appeal to owners.

 Key features include a full-beam 550ft² (51m²) main-deck owner’s suite, complete with owner’s office and a private balcony.